plain-text-blogger-theme/plain-text-blogger-theme/README.md

 may delete inactive pastes](https://pastebin.com/faq#18), and there is no way to get a list of your anonymous pastes.

-You can create a post-only Mastodon (via Twitter) by using the [Mastodon Twitter Crossposter](https://crossposter.masto.donte.com.br/) and discarding the Mastodon password.
+You can create a post-only Mastodon by using [Buffer](https://buffer.com/) and discarding your Mastodon password.

 It is possible to create a Mastodon that toots Pastebin links.
 However, there